DeidreHouse/scala/README.rst

 scala python package

-This package is for reading and manipulating scala files.
+This package is for reading and manipulating .scl tuning files.